benCombe/Shopimy/Documents/TASKS.md

 ## ✨ UI/UX Improvements

--   [ ] ⚠️ **Implement Loading States:** Ensure appropriate loading indicators (`LoadingOneComponent` or similar) are used during data fetching or processing across the application.
+-   [ ] ⚠️ **Implement Loading States:** Ensure appropriate loading indicators (`LoadingOneComponent` or similar) are used during data fetching or processing across the application (Review Product Management component loading states).
 -   [ ] 🧊 **Refine UI based on Figma:** Conduct a review against the Figma designs and implement necessary adjustments for visual consistency and usability.
 -   [ ] 🧊 **Improve Mobile Responsiveness:** Test thoroughly on various mobile devices and refine styles where needed.
 -   [x] ⚠️ **Standardize Dashboard Component Styles:**